nicolas314/2cca/README.md

 Two independent versions are provided here:
 - Python version (2cca.py) based on pyopenssl
-- A C version (in src/) based on OpenSSL
+- A single-file C version based on OpenSSL

 The Python version is placed in the Public Domain.
 It was used as a proof-of-concept to demonstrate everything could be done directly with OpenSSL without involving the command-line tools.
 It is completely usable to generate root, server, and client certificates.

 The C version is MIT-licensed.
+See LICENSE.

 Usage: